John Moran (composer): Collaboration with Saori Tsukada: 2005–2011

-Solo works: 2012–2015
+2012–2026

 In 2012 Moran unveiled a solo work titled, Etudes: Amsterdam, a joint production of Mayfest Bristol (England), Spoleto Open (Italy), and Fringe Amsterdam (Netherlands) which toured extensively throughout Europe over subsequent years.
-In 2017, his 1990 opera The Manson Family received a new production in Germany, commissioned by Hellerau Center for European Arts (Dresden) and Schaubühne Lindenfels (Leipzig).

-In 2012 Moran unveiled a new solo work (which continued his portrait series, started with John Moran in Thailand) titled, John Moran: The Con Artist (Etudes: Amsterdam), later renamed Etudes: Amsterdam.
 The work was premiered at Mayfest Bristol, England in May 2012, and performed frequently throughout European venues since its premiere.
 The work was described as a co-production of Mayfest (England), Spoleto Open (Italy) and Fringe Amsterdam (Netherlands).
 It won 'Best of Fringe' at Spoleto Open (Spoleto, Italy) and Amsterdam Fringe (Amsterdam, Netherlands) in 2012.

 In 2013 Moran completed the trilogy of solo-performances with Goodbye, Thailand (Portrait of Eye), the third installment being a commission from Battersea Arts Centre (BAC), London England, and Mayfest Bristol, England.
 As a solo-performer, Moran was described by Venue Magazine (UK) at its premiere; "It is almost disconcerting, the ease with which Moran appears to leave his body, his own personality entirely vanishing to make way for the personality of the character he creates.
 His body language, the way his facial muscles move, and of course the voice, every aspect of a person is seamlessly brought together in a minutely detailed portrayal of the protagonists of the story."

+In 2017, his 1990 opera The Manson Family received a new production in Germany, commissioned by Hellerau Center for European Arts (Dresden) and Schaubühne Lindenfels (Leipzig).

+In 2019 Moran presented everyone, a work for 3 dancers and 2 musicians, commissioned by Residenz at Schauspiel Leipzig and Hellerau Center for European Arts (Dresden).

+In 2024 Moran's first feature-film Für Joseph (originally titled Die Arie) featuring singer Joseph Keckler was commissioned by Hellerau Center for European Arts (Dresden), Schaubühne Lindenfels (Leipzig) and Germany's everyone company.
+The film won an award for 'Best Composer of the Future' from The San Francisco International Film Awards in 2024.

+2025-2026 saw the premiere of a new duet, The Relevation, presented by Moran and Athens-based performer Vicky Filippa, commissioned by Societaetstheater (Dresden), Schaubühne Lindenfels (Leipzig), Zentralwerk e.V. and produced by Germany's everyone company.

 Critical reception

 Publications like The New York Times has referred to Moran as "one of the leading vanguards of American music-theater", and The Boston Globe has written, "Moran is a modern-day Mozart".
-In 2003, Philip Glass was quoted as saying, "I am convinced that there is no more important composer working today, than John Moran."